Stefarian/python-othello/README.md

 # python-othello
-A Python GUI implementation of the board game Othello
+A Python GUI implementation of the board game Othello.
+Run othellogui.py to start the game.
+Enjoy!